breez/breez-sdk-docs/src/guide/payment_notification.md

 #### Handling LNURL pay requests

 Having the ability to process push notifications when the application is in the background or closed also opens up the ability to handle payment requests from a static LNURL address.
-To do this the application also needs to register a webook with an [LNURL-pay service](lnurlpay.md), then when the LNURL service receives a request on the static LNURL address, it will forward it via the NDS to the application.
+To do this the application also needs to register a webhook with an [LNURL-pay service](lnurlpay.md), then when the LNURL service receives a request on the static LNURL address, it will forward it via the NDS to the application.
 The Notification Plugin handles the two-step flow for fulfilling these requests.

 Firstly the LNURL service receives a request for LNURL-pay information to get the min/max amount that can be received.
 The LNURL service calls the registered webhook and when receiving this notification, the Notification Plugin will connect to the Breez SDK and send a response back to the LNURL service based on the node info.